Obama in speech to nation vows to defeat 'new phase' of terrorist threat

 But Obama, whose restraint contrasted sharply with French President Francois Hollande's impassioned words after the Paris attacks when he vowed a "merciless" response, said there was no evidence the California assault was directed by a militant group overseas or part of a broader conspiracy at home.

-Nevertheless, Obama sought to show his administration was on top of the crisis, despite new questions raised about the country's defences against homegrown extremism.
+Nevertheless, Obama sought to show his administration was on top of the crisis, despite new questions raised about the country's defenses against homegrown extremism.

 "The threat from terrorism is real but we will overcome it," Obama said.